1: What does your team need?

 5: Would you benefit from a pilot?

-If you’ve explored the option of flexibility with your team and are now considering how flexi-time could work in practice, why not try a three-month trial period?
+If you’ve explored the option of flexibility with your team and are now considering how flexible working could work in practice, why not try a three-month trial period?
 This allows you to test your options within a predetermined window of time.

 That way, if your initial plan doesn’t work as you’d expected - or you need to adjust the parameters of the flexibility available to your staff - changes can be made once the trial period is over.